chrisjrob/chrisjrob.github.io/_posts/2011-10-24-how-to-scan-to-ocr-from-the-command-line.md

 type: post
 published: true
 status: publish
-category: technology linux
+category: technology
-tags: cli ocr scan tesseract
+tags: [linux, cli, ocr, scan, tesseract]
 ---

 I just had to remind myself how to scan to OCR, and thought I would